TheSunCat/Blackhole/README.md

 ```
 Make sure to clone Blackhole **recursively**, or it will not build!

-Install the Qt6 and Qt5-compat libraries with your preferred package manager.
+Install the Qt5 libraries with your preferred package manager.
 You will also need CMake installed.

 On Arch Linux, the packages can be installed via the following command: